orxngc/takina/README.md

 - (long term) add a web dashboard for managing settings
 - levelling module
 - make starboard reaction count minimum configurable
+- patch ghostping sending embeds when the purge command is used

 ## License
 [Here.](./LICENSE)